AdobeDocs/experience-platform.en/help/edge/fundamentals/tracking-events.md

 >
 >`destinations` is currently in Beta.
 The documentation and functionality are subject to change.

-**inferences**: Real-time machine learning insights.
-[Learn more about real-time Machine Learning.](https://experienceleague.adobe.com/docs/experience-platform/data-science-workspace/real-time-machine-learning/home.html?lang=en)
+**inferences**: Insights from Real-time Machine Learning (currently in alpha).
+[Learn more about Real-time Machine Learning.](../../data-science-workspace/real-time-machine-learning/home.md)

 >[!WARNING]
 >